s-ateeb/Data-Science/README.md

 # Data-Science
-This repository helps to learn python for data science step by step In this repository any one can learn data science form scratch.
+This repository helps to learn Data Science step by step In this repository any one can learn data science form scratch. first we start withy python